Available With Criteria Available Filter With Criteria Available Not Criteria NotAvaiable Not Criteria NotAvailable With Criteria

 Make Your Own: River Flow "Temperature" Blanket

 Calling all knitters and crocheters!
 Commemorate the Big Year of Rivers by trying a new twist on a temperature blanket.
 Instead of using the temperature for each day of the year, use the Mississippi River's flow rates.
 In this class you will visit the river and learn why its flow fluctuates so much and the impact that has on people and world around us.
 You will be provided with a breakdown of river flow ranges per color, the data for the year up to date and step-by-step instructions on how to get the daily readings for the remainder of the year.
-Several different pattern options will be provided to get your creative juices flowing and find one that suits you.
+Several different pattern options will be provided to get your creative juices flowing and find a style that suits you.

 Mississippi River Fishing Camp